 Notre-Dame de Paris is among the most well-known worship spaces in the world.
 Its large volume, in combination with a relatively bare stone construction and marble floor, lead to rather long reverberation times.

-The same day that recordings were made of the concert, the team also made detailed measurements of the cathedral's specific acoustics.
+The evening after a small performance in 2015, the team made detailed measurements of the cathedral's specific acoustics.
 These measurements helped to quantify the acoustic conditions in the cathedral, in 2015.
 As an example, the reverberation time, or the time is takes for a sound to decay by 60 dB (to inaudibility) was found to be as follows:

 |250 Hz||500 Hz||1000 Hz||2000 Hz||4000 Hz|